top of page

 • Wrestling or rough-and-tumble play

-(If this sounds familiar, you might like my recent blog post on ‘heavy work’ and why children jump, climb and crash)
+If this sounds familiar, you might like my recent blog post on ‘heavy work’ and why children jump, climb, and crash.

-4. It Supports the Parasympathetic Nervous System
+Supporting the Parasympathetic Nervous System

-Certain upside down positions - especially slower, sustained ones - can activate the parasympathetic nervous system, which is responsible for calming the body.
+Certain upside-down positions—especially slower, sustained ones—can activate the parasympathetic nervous system, which is responsible for calming the body.
 This can help:

 • Lower stress